remembering the past

 sustaining the future

 We aim to be a “zero waste” business, which simply means we try our best to produce as little to no waste as possible by making small changes to our everyday routines and habits.
 Our goal is to provide the people of Guåhan with the ease and accessibility of adopting a zero waste lifestyle.
-Zero waste is not a trend- it’s a lifestyle change being adopted across the globe as more and more people bridge the connection between plastic pollution and environment justice.
+Zero waste is not a trend- it’s a lifestyle change being adopted across the globe as more and more people bridge the connection between plastic pollution and climate justice.

 Numa’lo means to revive or return to.
 The birth of this business means more than retail, more than a lifestyle, and even more than providing individuals with access.
 Its heart lies in remembering where we come from, our connection to the earth, and our inherited responsibility to protect it for the next generations to come.